 As we age we need to be mindful of our lifestyle patterns where sleep is one of many changes that you are in control of.
 Good quality sleep reduces stress hormones, and the reasons for turning off the electronic devices before heading to bed are better explained here, it’s all about blue light, found in the human eye:

 Getting into the routine of prioritising sleep as a standard health reserve is a better way to think of it.
-You may even be undergoing perimenopausal symptoms such as hot flushes, frequent peeing in the night, nightsweats and/or a myriad of other symptoms that set you up for a disturbed night’s sleep.
+Then when you move into the perimenopausal phase enroute to the menopause you’ll reduce potential symptoms like hot flushes, frequent peeing in the night, nightsweats, etc, having headed them off at the pass.

 The circadian body clock